CE marking for Medical Device Software: a step-by-step guide

 - How long does the CE marking certification process take?

 - Need support in the CE marking certification process?

 Does your software need a CE marking certification?

-Since the introduction of EU MDR in May 2021, software is now classified as an active medical device.
+Since the introduction of EU MDR in May 2021, the software is now classified as an active medical device.
 All Medical Device Software that is released to the EU market is required to have the CE marking.
 Otherwise, it cannot be sold within the EU.

-As of January 1st, 2021, any type business collaboration between the UK and EU countries got a lot more complicated.
-So did the CE marking process which has gone into the transition period ending on January 1st, 2023 - medical companies operating on the British market will be obliged to receive UKCA certification instead of CE marking, with medical products sold in the Northern Ireland still requiring the latter.
+As of January 1st, 2021, any type of business collaboration between the UK and EU countries got a lot more complicated.
+So did the CE marking process, which has gone into the transition period ending on January 1st, 2023 – medical companies operating on the British market will be obliged to receive UKCA certification instead of CE marking, with medical products sold in Northern Ireland still requiring the latter.
 Healthcare products that require to be assessed by a Notified Body will need to be check by an UK Notified Body rather than a EU one.

 How to get the CE marking certification for Medical Device Software in the EU?

 As a Medical Device Software manufacturer, regardless of whether or not you outsource the manufacturing process, you are responsible for acquiring the CE marking.

 In general, the path towards obtaining the CE marking depends on the medical device’s class.
 Since, in the light of the EU MDR, Medical Device Software is considered as an active medical device, the majority will undergo the upclassification and will belong at least to class IIa.